Generate notifications, using Cycloid events as example

 Most of our customers ask to send notifications for pipeline status on Slack, Github, etc.

-Pipelines are really flexible and lot of functionalities can be added by resources.
-The best approach to send notifications is to use resources.
-You can integrate any notification type by using existing resource or by creating your own.
+The best approach to sending notifications is to use resources.
+Pipelines are flexible, and resources can add many functionalities.
+You can integrate any notification type by using existing resource (opens new window) or by creating your own (opens new window).

 Let's use Cycloid events as example of notification.

-As well, you already know the next step.
-If we want to keep our pipeline generic, let's define new variables for the API URL and the user to use in pipeline variables.
+Also, and you might already know the next step, if we want to keep our pipeline generic, we must define a new variable for the API key before using it in our pipeline:

 Follow those steps to apply all changes described in this step